bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-JavaScript is a case-sensitive language.
+<p>JavaScript is a case-sensitive language.</p>

-This means that language keywords, variable and function names must always be typed with a consistent capitalization of letters.
+<p>This means that language keywords, variable and function names must
+always be typed with a consistent capitalization of letters.</p>

-For example, a different capitalization of the name myvar will be understood by your program such that if you are using three different names.
+<p>For example, a different capitalization of the name myvar will be
+understood by your program such that if you are using three different names.</p>

-All JavaScript programs are written using the Unicode character set.
+<p>All JavaScript programs are written using the Unicode character set.

-The standard Unicode set supports virtually every language currently used on the planet, making JavaScript independent of the operating platform and the language used.
+The standard Unicode set supports virtually every language currently used on the planet, making JavaScript independent of the operating platform and the language used.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 18 whitespace and new lines (14) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">